gogo2/pd-ndi/README.md

 Only Windows and Mac are currently supported in CMake scripts.
 On Linux you have to manually adjust variables.

-Precompiled Windows and Mac binaries can be downloaded from github's releases tab.
+Precompiled Windows, Mac and Linux binaries can be downloaded from github's releases tab.

 #### Installation
 * Copy _pd_ndi_ file from _bin_ directory to your _externals_ directory where all tour externals are located